Selling a Professional Services Business in Zurich

 Capital & Debt

 Swiss financing support is strongest for stable cash flows and conservative leverage, with currency exposure carefully tested.
-Lenders prefer contracted or repeat revenue, low working capital leakage, and evidence that senior fee earners will remain after completion.
+Lenders prefer contracted or repeat revenue, low working-capital leakage, disciplined debtor collection, and evidence that senior fee earners will remain after completion; debt capacity is weaker where revenue is tied to departing individuals.

 What Buyers Will Test

 Buyers will test whether the Zurich story is genuinely relevant for Professional Services.
 For Professional Services in Zurich, diligence should be prepared around Zurich revenue quality, Professional Services customer retention, local management continuity, Professional Services contract transferability, Zurich operating risks, and the sector-specific issues that drive value.
-Client consent, partner incentives, retention packages, deferred consideration, and non-compete enforceability often shape the final structure.
+Client consent, engagement-letter assignment, conflicts, professional indemnity cover, claims history, partner incentives, WIP and debtor schedules, retention packages, deferred consideration, and restrictive covenant enforceability often shape the final structure.

 Preparation Priorities